-This Privacy Statement explains in a simple and transparent way how Badwa Capital Limited (in this Privacy Statement, “us”, “we” and “our”) collects, uses and discloses your personal data, and your rights in relation to the personal data it holds.
+This Privacy Statement, dated 16 December 2022, explains in a simple and transparent way how Badwa Capital Limited (in this Privacy Statement, “us”, “we” and “our”) collects, uses and discloses your personal data, and your rights in relation to the personal data we hold.

-We are the data controller of your personal data and are subject to the DIFC Data Protection Law (DIFC Law no 5 of 2020) and DIFC Data Protection Regulations (hereafter referred to as the “Data Protection Law”).
+We are the data controller of your personal data and are subject to the Dubai International Financial Centre (“DIFC”) Data Protection Law no 5 of 2020 (hereafter referred to as the “Data Protection Law”).

 This Privacy Statement supersedes any previous Privacy Statement or equivalent which you may have been provided with or seen prior to the effective date stated above.